krowinski/laravel-xslt/README.md

 composer require krowinski/laravel-xslt
 ```

-2. Add this line to app.php at the end of 'providers' array
+2. Add this line to app.php at the end of 'providers' array (in file config/app.php)

 ```php
 Krowinski\LaravelXSLT\XSLTServiceProvider::class,